jorge2412/DataLake2/Open Dev Framework/PowerShell for Linux/Sesssion 2 - Hands On/PowerShell for Linux and macOS.md

 The following are required to complete this hands-on lab:

 - An Internet connection
-- Sufficient permissions to install software on your Linux desktop or Mac
+- Sufficient permissions to install software on your Linux PC or Mac
 - Ubuntu 14.04 or 16.04 or CentOS/Oracle/Red Hat 7 or higher  (Linux users)
 - macOS 10.11 or higher (Mac users)